Ai Weiwei uses donation money to pay off tax bond

 “China always uses tax issues to cover up political issues.
 If the government keeps taking revenge on its dissidents with the law, it will only lead the country to its opposite side,” Ai said.

-Despite having the money to pay off the bond, Ai told CNN that the tax authorities he dealt with made it difficult for he and his wife to fix the situation; refusing to take their house as collateral and even insisting that their money was transferred into a specific account.
+Ai told CNN that the tax authorities he dealt with made it difficult for he and his wife to fix the situation; refusing to take their house as collateral and even insisting that their money was transferred into a specific account.

 Speaking to CNN Tuesday, Ai said he remains defiant, crediting his public support.